 You'll also want to familiarize yourself with these terms before placing your bet:

-- OTB: "Off-track betting" signals a place where you can bet on horse races, but not watch them live.
+- OTB: "Off-track betting" signals a place where you can bet on horse races remotely at a location away from the actual track

 - Jockey: Person who rides the horse during the race.

-- Daily Racing Form: Paper that shows statistics about each race, like its length, the horses, and their owners, jockeys, and trainers.
+- Daily Racing Form: Paper that shows statistics about each race, including its length, the horses in the race, and their owners, jockeys, and trainers.

 How to Bet on Horse Racing